Earlier, as I was waiting for the train to leave the Gare du Nord, a middle-aged couple had passed down the carriage in which I was sitting.

 The woman who had passed down the carriage had an anxious look.

-Extract from the book The remembered film
+The remembered film

 by Victor Burgin